Free Scaling Retail Business Guide

 • Walmart’s Great Value Canned Corn: 12345 (a simple SKU that is just a number)

-• SKU for a Shopify item could be “SHOES-001” for a pair of shoes, where “SHOES” represents the category and “001” represents a unique identifier for that specific product.
+• SKU for an item could be “SHOES-001” for a pair of shoes, where “SHOES” represents the category and “001” means a unique identifier for that specific product.

 • A seller might assign the SKU “FBM001” to a pair of shoes they’re selling on Facebook Marketplace.
-They can then use this SKU to easily track how many pairs of shoes they have in stock, which ones have sold, and which ones are still available for sale, showcasing the versatility and importance of SKU samples in inventory management.
+They can then use this SKU to easily track the number of pairs of shoes in stock, which ones have sold, and which ones are still available for sale, showcasing the versatility and importance of SKU samples in inventory management.

 SKU Customization